MicrosoftDocs/fabric-docs/docs/admin/enable-service-principal-admin-apis.md

 # Enable service principal authentication for admin APIs

-This article show how to enable service principal authentication for two types of Microsoft Fabric APIs, read-only and update.
+This article shows how to enable service principal authentication for two types of Microsoft Fabric APIs, *read-only* and *update*.

 Service principal is an authentication method that can be used to let a Microsoft Entra application access Microsoft Fabric content and APIs.

 When you create a Microsoft Entra app, a [service principal object](/entra/identity-platform/app-objects-and-service-principals#service-principal-object) is created.
 The service principal object, also known simply as the service principal, allows Microsoft Entra ID to authenticate your app.
 Once authenticated, the app can access Microsoft Entra tenant resources.